 When a book is part of a series, you may include the series title and/or the number of the book:

 Etui, Alice.
 The History of the Pencil Case.
 Oxbridge UP, 2016.
 Culture, Style, and Education 3.

-If you have used a less than usual source, you may want to give a brief description at the end:
+To provide clarity, you may sometimes want to give a brief description at the end:

 Flytrap, Venus.
 “The Science behind Trigger Warnings.”
 Mental Health and the Return to Nature.
 Peruvian Pavlovians Convention, introduced by Florence Wheelock, 3 July, 2009, Universidad Nacional Toribio Rodríguez de Mendoza de Amazonas, Chachapoyas, 2017.
 Presentation.

-United States, Congress, House, Oversight and Government Reform.
-Curtailing Trump’s Tweets.
+United States, Congress, House, Committee on Oversight and Government Reform.
+Curtailing Presidential Tweets.
 Government Printing Office, 2017.
 115th Congress, 2nd session, House Report 592.

-For more information on optional elements, please see pp. 50-53 of the MLA Handbook (8th ed.).
+For more information on supplemental elements, see chapter 5 of the MLA Handbook (9th ed.).